 Montessori Based Learning Hub

-3. Math Skills: Four-year-olds begin to explore more complex math concepts, such as the decimal system, addition and subtraction with regrouping, and early geometry.
-They may work with materials like the Stamp Game, which is a set of tiles that can be used to explore basic math operations and place value.
+4. Math Skills: Three-year-olds begin to explore basic math concepts, such as number recognition, counting, and basic addition and subtraction.
+They may work with materials like the Number Rods, which are a set of wooden rods of different lengths that can be used to explore concepts like length, size, and quantity.